hputnam/Geoduck_handbook/Geoduck_aquaculture.md

 ### <span style="color:beige">Seed:</span>

- *The product stage!*
+ *Plant or product!*

+After a couple short months in downwellers or raceways, the now **juvenile geoduck or 'seed'** are ready to sell or plant.
+Some aquaculture facilities may specialize in seed production or may purchase seed to solely grow market-sized adults, whereas larger practitioners may encompass the entire process from reproduction, seed, and consumable product.

 <p align="center">
  <img src="Geoduck_aquaculture.assets/seed_exp_2.jpg" width="250">  <img src="Geoduck_aquaculture.assets/juveniles.jpg" width="250">  <img src="Geoduck_aquaculture.assets/juvenile_2.jpg" width="250">
 </p>

+> photo/image: Juvenile geoduck at seed stage are roughly 4-8mm and can be managed by hand to plant.

 ## <span style="color:yellowgreen">I.4 Grow out</span>

+*Dig deep and grow slow..*

 <p align="center">
 <img src="Geoduck_aquaculture.assets/beach_outplant.JPG" width="400">
 </p>

 Hatchery producers work alongside growers to sell  seed for 'grow-out'.
 'Grow-out' is the process of planting goeduck on the beach.
 Once burrowed, geoduck are increasingly sessile, meaning that an individual will borrow deeper at it grows but remain in the same burrow for the rest of its life.
-The process is fairly simple, three seed are planted on each poitn within a covered PVC or mesh lining to prevent predation for the first year.
-Once one year in age, it is assumed that survivors are burrowed sufficiently deep in the sediment to remove these barriers and remain untouched for several years until market size (4-7 years!).
+The process is fairly simple, three seed are planted on each position (show my mesh bags in the above image) within a covered PVC or mesh lining to prevent predation.
+Once one year in age, it is assumed that survivors are burrowed sufficiently deep in the sediment to remove these barriers and their burrows will remain untouched for several years until market size (4-7 years!).
 The commercial value of adult geoduck is primarily driven by consumers and international trade.
-Large-scale industries  often have the infrastructure and land to both rear and grow their own seed emcompassing all aspects of production, however autotomous growers are also common in the Pacific Northwwest and solely purchase seed from local hatcheries to grow on private land.
+Large-scale industries  often have the infrastructure and land to both rear and grow their own seed encompassing all aspects of production, however growers are also common in the Pacific Northwwest and solely purchase seed from local hatcheries.

 <span style="color:beige">Table: Timeline of geoduck production</span>